Dialogue Discourse-Aware Graph Model and Data Augmentation for Meeting Summarization: Dialogue Discourse-Aware Data Augmentation

-Given this pseudo corpus, we first pre-train our model and then fine-tune it on the meeting summarization dataset.
-Our motivations are two-fold: (1) we can potentially augment the training data, (2) since the pseudo data is constructed from the meeting summarization dataset, the pre-training can give the model a warm start.
+Given the pseudo corpus, we first pretrain \system through a question generation pretraining objective, which pretrains \system to generate questions conditioning on subsequent discussions.
+Afterward, we fine-tune \system on the meeting summarization dataset. \newcite{qgpre} also reveal that treating question generation as the pretraining objective can help downstream tasks in identifying important contents in the open domain.
+Our motivations are two-fold: (1) we can potentially augment the training data; (2) since the pseudo data is constructed from the meeting summarization dataset (in-domain), the pre-training can give the model a warm start.